 Lt.
-Sean Reilly gave the word and Environmental Conservation Officer Chris Macropoulos tacked the 31-foot patrol boat out of the Meschutt Beach marina on the Shinnecock Canal.
+Sean Reilly gave the word and Environmental Conservation Officer Chris Macropoulos backed the 31-foot patrol boat out of the Meschutt Beach marina on the Shinnecock Canal.
 Bow pointed south toward Shinnecock Bay, the trio — including ECO Evan Laczi — were on a mission to show a presence on the water, enforce environmental laws and educate the public on an array of rules and regulations.

 “We’ll mostly be checking recreational and commercial fishing boats today,” explained Reilly as the boat eased across the shallow flats on the north side of the bay.
 “We want to make sure everyone has the proper license, see what fish species anglers are keeping and ensure their catch falls within appropriate bag and size limits.